bitst0rm-pub/Formatter/README.md

 ## Troubleshooting

 If you encounter issues, please activate the key `"debug": true` in `Formatter.sublime-settings` to see what is going on.
-Errors can arise from upstream plugins, from your transcoding codebase also setting wrong parameters to path or bugs inside Formatter itself can be the root of issues.
+Errors can arise from upstream plugins, from your transcoding codebase, also setting wrong parameters to path or bugs inside Formatter itself can be the root of issues.

 ## Todo: